krsmith/krsmith.github.io/_posts/2018-11-30-project_1_proposal.md

 2. Determine what trends are being shown in the data
 3. Make visualization explanatory

-### Conclusion
+### Summarize

-1. Write up a summary of what was found
+1. Write up a conclustion of what was found
 2. Edit summary until it is clear and concise
 3. Publish to blog/portfolio